Are you aware of the financial impact of technology and user adoption? This article highlights 3 examples that will shock you.

 When we don’t understand a problem, or we can’t quantify the cost, or we don’t know what solution to use, we can’t fix the problem.
 Now that we know the financial implications, the reasons why users struggle with technology adoption and the remedy to solve it, our next step is to shift from training events to adoption outcomes.

-If this is something that you think may make your initiatives more successful, I would be happy to discuss our options.
-Email me at email@example.com.
+If this is something that you think may make your initiatives more successful, we would be happy to discuss our options.

 Want a deeper understanding of how employees view change?
 Go to https://fivel.ca/digital-transformation-what-we-miss/

 Fivel leverages its extensive experience with technology deployments with its deep insights into neurological and behavioral sciences to accelerate employee engagement and project outcomes.
 Is it time for you to discover new ways to solve old problems?